RoelN/FontJit/README.md

 # FontJit

 A little helper for just-in-time font loading!
-Load fonts when they _enter_ the viewport, when they _almost enter_ the viewport, or immediately.
+Load fonts when they _enter the viewport_, when they _almost enter the viewport_, or _immediately_.

 ## Quick Start